Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 ### Replacing IP Address with Hostname

-Now obviously its not that easy to remember an IP address everytime you want to SSH into the Pi.
+Now obviously its not that easy to remember an IP address every time you want to SSH into the Pi.
 So we could store an alias for the IP in the **/etc/hosts** directory.

 ```[bash]
 sudo vim /etc/hosts